Teun/SnappetChallenge/README.md

 Run `npm run start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## How it Works

+At first page you can see the `Subjects` for selected date.

+To focus on one specific `Subject`, click on any subject card and you will be prompted to Domain view.

+Domain view will display `Domains` related to seleted Subject and Date.

+To focus on one specific `Domain`, click on any Domain card and you will be prompted to LearningObjective view.

+LearningObjective view will display `LearningObjectives` related to seleted Subject, Domain and Date.

+Each card has details like Total number of student attempted, Total number of exercises.

+To focus on one specific `LearningObjective`, click on any LearningObjective card and you will see Student Details who worked on selected LearningObjective.

+At any time, you can change the date and can compare the progress by Subject, Domain and LearningObjective.